sac-ctrl/WebAdvance/README.md

 ### Floating Windows

 - Requires the **Display over other apps** permission
-- Launch the floating bubble from the WAOS Dashboard
+- Launch the floating bubble from the WAOS Dashboard, or float any open web app from its action panel / context menu
-- Managed by `FloatingWindowManagerScreen` and `FloatingWindowViewModel`
+- Managed by `FloatingWindowService` (overlay rendering) + `FloatingWindowManagerScreen` and `FloatingWindowViewModel`
+- Glass styling lives in `fw_*` drawables / colours and `floating_window_styles.xml`
+- Layouts: `floating_window.xml`, `floating_action_panel.xml` + `floating_action_tile.xml`, `floating_url_editor.xml`, `floating_tool_panel.xml` + `floating_tool_row.xml`
+- **In-window tools** load one-shot from the same DAOs the standalone activities use (`waosClipboard.getAppClipboardItems`, `credentialManager.getDecryptedCredentialsForApp`, `downloadManager.getDownloadsForApp`); `dismissToolPanel(...)` is also called on minimize and close so the WebView is always restored cleanly

 ### Universal File Viewer

-- Triggered when a download is intercepted
+- Triggered when a download is intercepted, or by tapping any item in the Download Manager
-- Supports: images, video, audio, PDF, plain text
+- Supports: **images, video, audio, PDF, doc, plain text, archives (zip / tar / 7z), APK, HTML**
+- Theater-mode dark palette is always applied regardless of the app's selected theme, so PDFs/images/video always have proper contrast
+- Archive extraction targets app-private external storage (no user-visible files in the device gallery)
-- Uses `UniversalFileViewerComposable` and `FileViewerViewModel`
+- Uses `UniversalFileViewerComposable` / `UniversalFileViewerScreen` + `FileViewerViewModel`

+### Persistent History & Sessions

+- Per-app WebView back/forward stack survives process kill (saved to `filesDir/waos_history/app_<id>.bundle`)
+- 3-dot → **Page History** opens `WaosPageHistoryDialog` for direct jumps
+- 3-dot → **Export Session** writes an encrypted `.waos` snapshot, copies the JSON payload to the system clipboard, and registers a downloader entry; **Import Session** opens a dialog with a clipboard-pre-filled text field plus a SAF "Pick file…" fallback

+### App Theming

+- Settings → **App Theme** dropdown selects System / Dark / Light / Matrix
+- All four palettes hot-swap with no activity restart via the `ThemeState` singleton
+- Matrix palette also swaps the global `Typography` to `FontFamily.Monospace`
+- Theme is re-applied in every `:webapp_N` sandbox process from `App.java` before any activity inflates

+### Backup & Restore

+- Settings → **Backup** opens a folder picker (SAF) and writes `WAOS_Backup_<timestamp>.waos`
+- Settings → **Restore** opens a file picker; restore is a non-destructive merge (see Features above for the dedupe strategy)
+- Implemented in `BackupService` / `BackupViewModel`

 ---